zyoohv/zyoohv.github.io/_posts/2017-10-15-simulation-add-operation-pytorch.md

 $$X = (x - 0.5) * L, x \in [0, 1)$$

-The L is a hyperparameter, and it makes our input number range from -L to L inclusive.
+The L is a hyperparameter, and it makes our input numbers range from -L to L inclusive.

 ## 3.Model